littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 4.3 Data preprocessing, feature engineering, and feature learning.

 4.4 It discusses about the overfitting and underfitting.
 Nothing special here.
+To prevent a model from learning misleading or irrelevant patterns found in the training data, the best solution is to get more training data.
+Second to best: The processing of fighting overfitting this way is called regularization.

 # Chapter 5